Market Outlook

 Canola:

-The spot canola seed futures are lower this past week, following the lead of the soybean oil market.
-However, dry weather in western Australia is beginning to cause some crop concerns there while Canadian canola exports are currently over 30% lower this season vs. last.
-Canola oil basis levels were steady last week and continue to trade at a premium to the soybean oil.
-US demand remains firm for Canadian canola oil for food and Bio production out West.
+The spot canola seed futures moved lower again last week, continuing to follow the lead of the soybean oil.
+The spot RBD canola oil basis offers were mostly steady last week as demand remains solid for Canadian canola oil for food and Bio production out West.
+Dry weather in western Australia is beginning to cause some crop concerns there while Canadian canola exports are currently over 30% lower this season vs. last.

 Palm Oil: